 Stratford - Texhoma is a very small town located in the state of Texas.
 With a population of 2,678 people and just one neighborhood, Stratford - Texhoma is the 543rd largest community in Texas.

-Because occupations involving physical labor dominate the local economy, Stratford - Texhoma is generally considered to be a blue-collar town.
-49.83% of the Stratford - Texhoma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Stratford - Texhoma is a blue-collar town, with 49.83% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Stratford - Texhoma is a town of farmers, fishers, or foresters, transportation and shipping workers, and managers.
 There are especially a lot of people living in Stratford - Texhoma who work in farm management occupations (17.73%), management occupations (15.58%), and sales jobs (9.72%).

 Of important note, Stratford - Texhoma is also a town of artists.
 Stratford - Texhoma has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Stratford - Texhoma’s character.